 Mingle History and Food on a Walking Tour

 Many major cities have started hosting walking food tours in their historic downtown neighborhoods.
 These tours typically last two or three hours and visit several restaurants, giving your group a taste of your entire city.
-The tours, which are usually an easy walk of just a couple of miles, also usually include history of the city or the restaurants you stop at along the way, which provides a truly unique perspective for a rehearsal dinner.
+The tours, which are usually an easy walk of just a couple of miles, also usually include the history of the city or the restaurants you stop at along the way, which provides a truly unique perspective for a rehearsal dinner.
 Most walking tour providers offer private tours for small groups so you needn’t worry about sharing your special evening with strangers.

 Hire Food Trucks

-If you have a large wedding party, or if your family is much different from your spouse-to-be’s family, food trucks allow for a perfect event that ensures everyone you invite finds something they’ll love.
+If you have a large wedding party, or if your family is much different from your future family, food trucks allow for a perfect event that ensures everyone you invite finds something they’ll love.
 Some quick research will show you which food trucks are the most popular.
 They’ll be able to tell you where they have permission to set up so you can decide where to host your event.
-From taco trucks, to burger joints, to sweet and delectable bakeries on wheels, food trucks offer limitless options.
+From taco trucks to burger joints, to sweet and delectable bakeries on wheels, food trucks offer limitless options.

 No matter which type of rehearsal dinner—or breakfast, lunch, or snack!—you choose to host, be sure it fits what you and your spouse want.
 After all, impressing friends and family with a meal of haute cuisine options means nothing if you aren’t having fun.
 Additionally, don’t forget to book in advance.
-Even if you’re just having a backyard potluck, DJs and other types of entertainment book quickly during wedding season.
+Even if you’re just having a backyard potluck, DJs, and other types of entertainment book quickly during the wedding season.
 Proper planning is very important for pulling off the perfect rehearsal meal before your wedding day.

 - The Please-All Playlist For The Rehearsal Dinner